Gerard Labuda

 Gerard Labuda (Gerard Labùda; 28 December 1916 - 1 October 2010) was a Polish historian whose main fields of interest were the Middle Ages and the Western Slavs.
 He was born in Kashubia.
 He lived and died in Poznań, Poland.

 Life

-Labuda was born in Nowa Huta, Pomeranian Voivodeship, Kartuzy, Poland (before 1918 Neuhütte/ Karthaus, West Prussia / Prussian Partition of Poland, Germany), into a Kashubian family.
-He was the son of Stanislaw Labuda and Anastazja Baranowska.
-From 1950 he was a professor at Poznań University; rector 1962-1965; from 1951 a member of the Polish Academy of Learning (PAU); president 1989-1994; from 1964 member of the Polish Academy of Sciences (PAN); vice-president 1984-1989; from 1959 to 1961 director of the Western Institute (Instytut Zachodni) in Poznań and a member of the New York Academy of Sciences.
-He was buried in Luzino - Kashubia.
+Labuda was born in Neuhütte, German Empire (presently; Nowa Huta, Poland), into a Kashubian family.
+He was the son of Stanisław Labuda and Anastazja Baranowska.
+From 1950 he was a professor at Poznań University (UAM after 1955); rector 1962-1965; from 1951 a member of the Polish Academy of Learning; president 1989-1994; from 1964 member of the Polish Academy of Sciences; vice-president 1984-1989; from 1959 to 1961 director of the Western Institute in Poznań and a member of the New York Academy of Sciences.
+He was buried in Luzino, Kashubia.

-From 1958 onwards he edited the multi-volume Słownik Starożytności Słowiańskich (Dictionary of Slavonic Antiquities) and published historical sources.
+From 1958 onwards, he edited the multi-volume Słownik Starożytności Słowiańskich and published historical sources.
 Author of more than 30 books and close to 2000 scholarly publications.